ViniciusAg/ProgramacaoFeriasVerao2020/GuilhermeDaniluski-LottieReactAnimations/README.md

     With Redux, state is shared using global *stores*, and changes are predictable: *actions* are applied by *reducers* to the state.
 While the pattern can be a bit much for small projects, the clear separation of responsibilities and predictability helps with bigger applications.

     If you are interested you can [read more about it here](https://redux.js.org/introduction/motivation).

+    Note: Redux is using react-redux v7.0.1, you are able to use hooks from redux.

 - **Application side-effects (API calls, etc.) are separated from UI and state manipulation using [Redux Saga](https://redux-saga.js.org/)**.